Enjoy Travel to Japan!

 • Obanazawa Hanagasa Festival

-• Tokura Lake
+• Lake Tokura

-• About a 15-minute drive from the hot spring town, Tokura Lake is surrounded by beautiful nature.
+• About a 15-minute drive from the hot-spring town, Lake Tokura is surrounded by beautiful nature.

-Basic Information on Ginzan Onsen
+Basic Information for Ginzan Onsen

 • Location: Ginzan Shinhata, Obanazawa City, Yamagata Prefecture